Projects Timeline

 Next

-• Filming of The Historic Schools of Bethel video project began in 2016 and will conclude this year.
+• The filming of The Historic Schools of Bethel video project began in 2016 and will conclude this year.
 Videographer Doug Chambers and Historic Preservation Committee Chair Evelyn Coltman visited houses, schools, churches, pastures, and other settings to interview and record individuals whose special knowledge allows us to capture Bethel’s unique educational history.

 • Videographer Doug Chambers retrieved filming sessions by the late Reverend Bill Terrell, and the Historic Preservation Committee presented those to the Terrell family in memory of a valued member of the committee.